minhhoit/yacms/docs/twitter-integration.rst

 with the post's title and URL.

-You can also add this functionality to your own admin classes by making use of :class:`mezzanine.twitter.admin.TweetableAdminMixin`.
-See :class:`mezzanine.blog.admin.BlogPostAdmin` for an example.
+You can also add this functionality to your own admin classes by making use of :class:`Yacms.twitter.admin.TweetableAdminMixin`.
+See :class:`Yacms.blog.admin.BlogPostAdmin` for an example.